 The writers behind this newsletter.

-James writes comics like A Real Slobberknocker and shorts in a number of anthologies.
+James writes comics like A Real Slobberknocker, Feed Them to the Crows, and Clean Up Crew.
 Previously, he wrote about comics for Horror DNA and Comicon.com.
 He lives in the suburbs of NYC with his wife and two sons.

 You can find recent issues that have been published by James Ferg Comics on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.